Our 10 Favourite things to do in autumn in Cornwall

 3. Go Pumpkin picking

 Pumpkin picking is a quintessential autumn activity, perfect for creating lasting memories with family or friends.
 Wandering through pumpkin patches to find the perfect one is a fun way to embrace the season.
 Trevaskis Farm, near Hayle, is a fantastic pumpkin picking spot and offers ‘Pick Your Own’ days in a picturesque farm setting.
+You can’t do autumn in Cornwall without picking your perfect pumpkin!

 4. Take an Autumn Woodland Walk